Download historical stock prices into Excel

 with the HistoricalPrices Add-in

-If you want to download historical stock price data into Excel, there's a lot to like about the Yahoo Finance data.
+If you want to download historical stock prices into Excel, there's a lot to like about the Yahoo Finance data.
 For one thing it covers all major stock exchanges.
 It includes many different types of security--stocks, ETFs, mutual funds, indices, commodity futures, currencies and cryptocurrencies.
 Also, there are no subscriptions to pay, at least for now.
 Our latest add-in HistoricalPrices combines our legacy CSV download product and the more versatile JSON based download into one convenient utility. which is highly adaptable to your needs.
 Also included is the PriceOnDate user defined function (UDF) which allows you to access the price of any security on any given date.

 Watch the video below to see HistoricalPrices in action!